vhive-serverless/vSwarm/README.md

 - 2 microbenchmarks for benchmarking chained functions performance, data transfer performance in various patterns (pipeline, scatter, gather), and using different communication medium (AWS S3 and inline transfers)
+- 2 microbenchmarks for simulating I/O bound tasks and CPU bounded tasks (Sleeping and Spinning benchmarks)
 - 8 real-world benchmarks
    - MapReduce: [Corral](/benchmarks/corral) (golang), and an [aws-reference](/benchmarks/map-reduce)
     python implementation of Aggregation Query from the representative